Best Hose Nozzle of 2021

-The Bon-Aire is overbuilt, which could make it harder to handle for a smaller person.
-The overbuilt design also means it takes up more space and is a little harder to store on a hose rack than traditional designs.
-The spray patterns on the nozzle are not labeled, meaning it takes some practice to know how the spray pattern will adjust when rotating the nozzle.
-With a little practice, the Bon-Aire is a great option for the home gardener who values durability over other features.
+The Bon-Aire is overbuilt, which makes it harder to handle for smaller hands.
+The design also takes up more space, making it a little harder to store on a rack than a traditional design.
+The spray patterns on the nozzle aren't labeled, meaning it takes some practice to know while the spray pattern will adjust with rotation.
+The Bon-Aire is a great option for the home gardener who values durability over fancy features.

-The Dramm 12380 is a simple design that suits the need of home and shop chores.
+The Dramm 12380 is a simple design suitable for home and shop chores.
 The twist barrel design delivers a high-pressure stream of water and can reach distances of 25 feet.
-The high-pressure blast is very useful for cleaning up.
-For example; spraying out gutters and cleaning up dirt and compost from the yard and sidewalk.
+The high-pressure blast is very useful for cleaning up — for example, spraying out gutters and cleaning up dirt and compost from the yard and sidewalk.
 The very simple design feels heavy duty and proves to be quite durable.
 During testing, the Dramm showed none of the signs of wear that nozzles with plastic components showed.

-The simple design of the Dramm does not allow for low-pressure settings, and this is not the right nozzle for a gardener or a water set up.
+The simple design does not allow for low-pressure settings, and this is not the right nozzle for a gardener.
 Since none of the settings on the Dramm are labeled, it takes a fair amount of experimentation to learn what to expect as you adjust the Dramm.
-If a heavy stream of pressure is what you seek, this is one we highly recommend.
+However, if a heavy stream of pressure is what you seek, this is one we highly recommend.

-The Fanhao Garden Hose Nozzle Sprayer is a solidly built all-metal option.
-With the best pressure and furthest sprays of the options tested, it's great for large plots of lands or gardens.
-In our expert's garden, the nozzle could reach all garden beds from one spot and on numerous settings.
+The Fanhao Nozzle Sprayer is a solidly built all-metal option.
+With the best pressure and furthest sprays of the options tested, it's great for large plots of land or gardens.
+In our tester's garden, the nozzle could reach all garden beds from one spot and in numerous settings.
 The pressure from the Fanhao is robust enough for both garden and household chores.
-The single-piece metal design is very sturdy; showing limited wear during use, with moving parts showing next to none.
+The single-piece metal design is very sturdy, showing limited wear during use, with moving parts showing next to none.